Enpyre/enpyre/README.md

 <br />

-Enpyre is an open-source liberary to render 2D games made with Python in React with graphics by <a href="http://www.pixijs.com/">PIXI.js</a> and the power of <a href="https://pyodide.org/en/stable/">Pyodide</a>, <a href="https://webassembly.org/">WASM</a>, and modern web technologies.
+Enpyre is an open-source library to render 2D games made with Python in React with graphics by <a href="http://www.pixijs.com/">PIXI.js</a> and the power of <a href="https://pyodide.org/en/stable/">Pyodide</a>, <a href="https://webassembly.org/">WASM</a>, and modern web technologies.

 ## Install